 Then there's the Lifestraw Portable Water Filter that comes in at just under $22; it's not only a great portable water filter with a proven track record, it's a Time Magazine Invention of the Year Winner on top of that.
 It's been used by both backpackers and relief agencies in third world countries alike.
 It weighs only 2 ounces and is a perfect tool for extreme survival situations like wilderness survival as well as a tool for providing water safe to drink during an evacuation of a widespread disaster.
 It has a very simple construction with no moving parts -- which means less chances of equipment breakdown.

-At 1,000 liters, you'll get a lot of drinking water out of your "Lifestraw" portable water filter.
+At 1,000 liters, you'll get a lot of drinking water out of your "Lifestraw personal water filter".

 When choosing what rifle to recommend as one of the choices for Top 10 Survival Gear, I went to the experts at Outdoor Life.
 They know the hunting industry.
 They know guns.
 I have to say that the "Marlin 336XLR" comes in as a great choice for a hunting rifle specifically due to it's accuracy.
 New hunters need as much help as they can get right?
 This "30-30" gets top billing for deer but in all actuality a 30.30. can take down just about any game animal in North America, including grizzly bears.
 Carry the right ammunition for the game you plan to hunt; don't use the same ammo you would use to take down a deer (150 grain) as you would for a turkey or small game (100-125 grain).
 Cover all your bases and carry multiple sizes of ammo.

-Survival Power: I give this rifle an 8 (there is no guarantee you'll be in an area prime for hunting -- not unless you do your research first and know where to enter the wilderness so that your journey takes you through areas where game is plentiful).
+Tip: There is no guarantee you'll be in an area prime for hunting -- not unless you do your research first and know where to enter the wilderness so that your journey takes you through remote areas where game is plentiful.

 4) Snare Traps -- Dakota Line's Ghost Rider Versatile Snares - $16 for 1 Dozen / $76 for 5 Dozen